2009–10 Philadelphia 76ers season

+The 2009–10 Philadelphia 76ers season was the seventy-first season of the franchise and the sixty-first in the National Basketball Association (NBA).

+Background

-The 2009–10 Philadelphia 76ers season was the 71st season of the franchise, 61st in the National Basketball Association (NBA).
-The season was memorable on December 2 when Allen Iverson returned to the team for his second stint with the Sixers.
-However, it was short lived as he left the team in February to attend to his then 4-year-old daughter Messiah's health issues.
-Although Iverson was selected to play in what could have been his 11th consecutive All-Star Game, he backed out due to personal reasons.
+This season became hopeful on December 2 when Allen Iverson returned to the team for his second stint with the Sixers; however, that hope was short lived as he left the team in February to attend to his then four-year-old daughter Messiah's health issues.
+Although Iverson was selected to play in what could have been his eleventh consecutive All-Star Game, he backed out for personal reasons.
 In March, it was announced that Iverson would not return to the 76ers for the rest of the season.

-The Sixers season ended with a disappointing 27-55 record.
-After the season, Eddie Jordan was fired, replacing him with former Sixer Doug Collins for the next season.
-Iverson would later on play overseas following the season.
+The Sixers season ended with a disappointing 27–55 record.
+After the season, Eddie Jordan was fired; he was subsequently replaced by former Sixer Doug Collins for the next season.
+Iverson later played overseas.